errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 The minikube project relies upon a bespoke OS, built with BitBake and only maintained by minikube project authors, this OS provides very little benefit to the project and only imposes maintenance burden.

-Is't one of the goals of this proposal to eliminate the need for maintaining the bespoke OS.
+It is one of the goals of this proposal to eliminate the need for maintaining the bespoke OS.

 #### What minikube projects needs from an OS?